 In recent years, Dr Pawlak has been extensively involved in research on understanding and modelling the role and impact of new technologies on transport and wider urban systems, using both traditional (survey) and emerging (‘Big’) data sources.
 He was part of the cross-departmental £6M EPSRC-funded Digital City Exchange project at Imperial College London (2014-2017).
 He has also been involved in formulating and executing the £15M winning proposal for the UK’s IoT City Demonstrator Cityverve, led by Cisco CREATE and Manchester City Council.
 In addition, Dr Pawlak has been involved in developing collaborative research seeking to address urban challenges in developing countries through smart infrastructure deployment, and involving partners from those countries under the Official Development Aid (ODA) schemes.

 Outside academia, Dr Pawlak is a passionate sailor, traveller, tour guide, and HAM radio operator.

 - By appointment only (e-mail).

-Zhao Y, Pawlak J, Polak J, Inverse Discrete Choice Modelling (IDCM): Theoretical and Practical Considerations for Imputing Respondent Attributes from the Patterns of Observed Choices, Transportation Planning and Technology, Vol:41, ISSN:0308-1060, Pages:58-79
+Zhao Y, Pawlak J, Polak J, 2017, Inverse Discrete Choice Modelling (IDCM): Theoretical and Practical Considerations for Imputing Respondent Attributes from the Patterns of Observed Choices, Transportation Planning and Technology, Vol:41, ISSN:0308-1060, Pages:58-79

 et al., 2015, Investigating Diffusion of Relationships between ICT and Travel Behaviour by Pooling Independent Cross-sectional Data across Time, 94th Annual Meeting of Transportation Research Board